 But in many cases:

-Most drivers are back on the road the same day.
+The majority of motorists are on the road on the same day.

 Simple prevention (but honestly, mistakes still happen)

-People always say “just be careful next time,” and yes… that helps.
+They always say “just be careful next time” and yes, that helps!

-But in reality, petrol stations aren’t always as clear as they should be.
-And routines break when you’re not thinking.
+However, petrol stations are not always as clean as they could be.
+Routines go awry when you’re not thinking.

 FAQs about wrong fuel rescue

 Stop straight away.
 Don’t start the engine.
-The less the car runs, the better.
+The fewer the number of times the car runs, the better.

 Yes, in most cases.
-The fuel is drained, system is cleaned, and you’re usually good to go again.
+The fuel is drained and the system is cleaned – and you’re ready to roll once more.

-It depends on your location, but local teams usually aim to reach you as quickly as possible.
+Depends on area, but often local teams do everything they can to get to you as soon as possible.

 Will my car be permanently damaged?

-It’s usually far cheaper than engine repairs that happen if the car is driven too long.
+Usually way less expensive than engine repairs that occur if the car is driven for too long.

 It’s strongly not recommended.
-Even a short drive can spread contamination.
+Contamination can be spread by a short car ride.

-Do wrong fuel rescue teams come to petrol stations?
+Goes the wrong fuel rescue team to petrol stations?

 Final thought

-And the good thing is, it’s also one of the easiest roadside issues to fix when handled quickly.
+- The great thing is, it’s also one of the simplest roadside problems to solve if done quickly.

-That’s really what wrong fuel rescue is for not making it complicated, just sorting the problem and getting you moving again.
+- That’s what wrong fuel rescue is for; to sort the problem and get you moving again.